Piotr1215/medium-to-markdown/README.md

 ## Usage

 To use the tool, run the following command with the Medium blog URL as a parameter:

 ```sh
 mediummd 'https://medium.com/some-blog-post-url'
 ```

 ## Features

-- Downloads images from the Medium blog post and updates the Markdown file with local image paths.
+- Downloads images from the Medium blog post into `_media` folder and updates the Markdown file with local image paths.
 - Converts the HTML content of the blog post to Markdown.
 - Cleans up the Markdown file by removing `div` and `span` tags and formatting code blocks.
 - Removes angle brackets around URLs.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License